Jewish Wedding Traditions: the Chuppah

 The chuppah or huppah is the traditional canopy under which the bridal couple stays during the Jewish wedding ceremony, and symbolizes the home that the new family will build together.

-The chuppah consists of a cloth suspended on four poles and it is often decorated with flowers and greenery.
+The traditional chuppah consists of a cloth suspended on four poles and it is often decorated with flowers and greenery.
 The cloth can be a traditional tallit (prayer shawl) or any other kind of cloth: embroidered velvet or silk cloths or quilted chuppot are also used.

 And now let me share with you the most stunning Jewish weddings planned by Exclusive Italy Weddings.